pmeeny/CI-MS2-BicepMusicFanSite/README.md

 #### Description
 - The quiz page is an interactive quiz consisting of 10 questions.
 The questions are stored in the questions.js javascript file, and the quiz functionality is in the javascript file quiz.
 ![Quiz](/assets/images/readme/quiz.PNG)
-- As the user selects their answer and clicks submit, the correct answer is highligted in green, and the incrrectly selected answer is highlighted in red.
+- As the user selects their answer and clicks submit, the correct answer is highlighted in green, and the incorrectly selected answer is highlighted in red.
 - When all questions are answered, a summary page is displayed showing the correct and incorrect answers the user submitted.
 ![Results and Top Score](/assets/images/readme/results.PNG)
 - A timer starts when the quiz starts and stops after the last question.
 - A percentage bar displays the progress of the user
 - The users top score is displayed, and updated whe the user gets a top score.
-This information is stored in the browsers sesssion storage: `sessionStorage.getItem("topScore")`
+This information is stored in the browsers session storage: `sessionStorage.getItem("topScore")`
 #### User Stories
 - User Story 7.1: As a website user I can take a quiz of 10 questions on the DJ duo
 - User Story 7.2: As a website user I can view a timer on the quiz